hwdsl2/wireguard-install/README.md

 - Supports using a DNS name as server address
 - Added support for openSUSE Linux
 - Supports listing existing VPN clients
+- Supports showing QR code for a client
 - Supports custom DNS server(s) for VPN clients
 - Optimizes `sysctl` settings for improved VPN performance
 - Improved creation of client config files when using `sudo`